ZeinabMoayeri/ChatGPT_PromptEngineering/README.md

-# ChatGPT_PromptEngineering
+# ChatGPT Prompt Engineering

-Learn prompt engineering best practices for application development  Discover new ways to use LLMs, including how to build your own custom chatbot  Gain hands-on practice writing and iterating on prompts yourself using the OpenAI API
+Learn prompt engineering best practices for application development

+Discover new ways to use LLMs, including how to build your own custom chatbot

+Gain hands-on practice writing and iterating on prompts yourself using the OpenAI API